wilcoxen-courses/e216-pzip/README.md

 ## Input Data

 The input data is a file called **id114_2014.zip** that will need to be downloaded from the course Google Drive.
-Please resist the temptation to unzip the file: the contents are large (72 MB) and part of the point of the exercise is to work with the data _without_ unzipping the file first.
+Please **do not** unzip the file: the contents are large (72 MB) and part of the point of the exercise is to work with the data _without_ unzipping the file first.
 If you'd like to see what the data looks like, see **firstlines.csv** in the Google Drive folder: it has the file's first 10 lines.

 The zip file contains a single large CSV file called **id114_2014.csv**.
 It contains data from the Pecan Street Project, a research project in Austin, Texas, that collects high resolution data on household electricity consumption.
 This file particular file is the data for household 114 in 2014.